briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 Of these, the smallest one that can store at least 21 bits is the 4-byte / 32-bit integer.
-If we store each Unicode code point in a 32-bit integer, a Unicode string will occupy 4 times the amount of memory that the same string would in ASCII.
+If we store each Unicode code point in a 32-bit integer, a Unicode string will occupy 4 times the amount of memory as the same string in ASCII.
 As a result, there is a lot of interest in finding more compact ways to represent Unicode in memory.
 This brings us to encodings.